ansys/ansys-sphinx-theme/doc/source/user_guide/options.rst

 .. code-block:: python

     import os

     use_meilisearch = {
         "host": os.getenv("MEILISEARCH_HOST_NAME", ""),
         "api_key": os.getenv("MEILISEARCH_API_KEY", ""),
         "index_uids": {
-            "index-uid of current project": "index name to be displayed", "another-index-uid": "index name to be displayed"
+            "index-uid of current project": "index name to be displayed", "another-index-uid": "index name to be displayed",
-        }
+        },
     }

 Here is the example configuration of using MeiliSearch in